Uterine fibriods FAQs

 This technique can be effective in shrinking fibroids and relieving the symptoms they cause.
 Complications may occur if the blood supply to your ovaries or other organs is compromised.
 However, research shows that complications are similar to surgical fibroid treatments and the risk of transfusion is substantially reduced.

-- Myolysis.
-In this laparoscopic procedure, radiofrequency energy, an electric current or laser destroys the fibroids and shrinks the blood vessels that feed them.
+Radiofrequency ablation.
+In this procedure, radiofrequency energy destroys uterine fibroids and shrinks the blood vessels that feed them.
+This can be done during a laparoscopic or transcervical procedure.
 A similar procedure called cryomyolysis freezes the fibroids.

 Laparoscopic or robotic myomectomy.
 In a myomectomy, your surgeon removes the fibroids, leaving the uterus in place.